-The inaugural College World Series’ was played in 1947 in Kalamazoo, Mich., who hosted again in 1948.
+The inaugural NCAA® Men’s College World Series® was played in 1947 in Kalamazoo, Mich., who hosted again in 1948.
 The tournament was then moved the following year to Wichita, Kan., and in that same year, former President George H. W. Bush was captain of the Yale baseball team that made the Series.

-How this community nurtured the College World Series from humble beginnings to its status as a nationally recognized event is quite a story.
-A story of how the people of Omaha, its business leaders, city officials and volunteers, embraced the Series and teamed up with the NCAA to make it grow.
+How this community nurtured the Men’s College World Series from humble beginnings to its status as a nationally recognized event is quite a story.
+This is a story of how the people of Omaha, its business leaders, city officials and volunteers, embraced the Series and teamed up with the NCAA to make it grow.

-Today, College World Series of Omaha, Inc., a non-profit organization, is the local organizing committee for the annual NCAA Division I Championship Baseball College World Series.
+Today, College World Series of Omaha, Inc., a non-profit organization, is the local organizing committee for the annual NCAA® Men’s College World Series®.

 Guiding the activities of the local contributors and the many volunteers involved in the Series is the executive committee of the College World Series of Omaha, Inc., board.
 This group of dedicated individuals meets each month to develop policies and plans that assure the success and growth of each year’s Series.

-It has been our pleasure to host the CWS since 1950, and we take great pride in hosting it.
-A lot of hard work, dedication and commitment of many volunteers, local business contributors and the city has built the College World Series from its humble beginnings to the enjoyable event it is today.
+It has been our pleasure to host the MCWS since 1950, and we take great pride in hosting it.
+Hard work, dedication, and commitment from our many volunteers, local business contributors, and city have built the Men’s College World Series from its humble beginnings to the enjoyable event it is today.